GorbulasDev/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 *The main goals I had when creating Electra was for it to be able to remain active indefinitely and easy to use.
 A key component to achieve these goals is an active community.
 In less than a year, the community has progressed immensely and is a completely self-governing entity that can act without my interference.
 The whitepaper itself is written by the community which may be a first in the blockchain sector.
 The current parameters of Electra take into account security, privacy, speed and efficiency.
 It is a solid template to build upon.*

 *The new community roadmap is ambitious and aims to make Electra a premier cryptocurrency.
 For these goals, as well as my own, the development team has been expanded and will also eventually become self-governing.
-Just as I have done so far, I will aid Electra’s expansion and provide funding when necessary for future endeavours.* Electra01
+Just as I have done so far, I will aid Electra's expansion and provide funding when necessary for future endeavours.* Electra01

 # Updates and Upgrades to this White Paper

 # The Open Paper

 This White Paper does not end here.
-Electra’s White Paper is the beginning of a much more comprehensive shared document known as an “Open Paper”.
+Electra's White Paper is the beginning of a much more comprehensive shared document known as an “Open Paper”.
 The Open Paper will be the reference technical sheet for the Electra Project and will be open to contributors to ensure ongoing development.
 The Open Paper is available on GitHub within the official Electra Project page and is available for all who wish to contribute to the growth of the project.

 [https://github.com/Electra-project/Electra-Open-Paper/blob/master/ElectraWhitePaper-TheOpenPaper.md](https://github.com/Electra-project/Electra-Open-Paper/blob/master/ElectraWhitePaper-TheOpenPaper.md).

-The Electra Community, in collaboration with Electra’s Core Team, is committed to reviewing and updating the Open Paper and implementing additional proposals and projects on a monthly basis, starting with the release of our White Paper.
+The Electra Community, in collaboration with Electra's Core Team, is committed to reviewing and updating the Open Paper and implementing additional proposals and projects on a monthly basis, starting with the release of our White Paper.
 Every user is called upon to contribute.
 If you disagree with suggestions proposed, please feel free to express your opinion and provide your constructive criticism.
-Your input and feedback are the driving force behind Electra’s development.
+Your input and feedback are the driving force behind Electra's development.

 Next White Paper Update: February 28, 2018